phptuts/Svelte-PrismJS/README.md

 - showLineNumbers -> (bool) Will turn on and off line numbers for your code.
 Defaulted to false.
 - normalizeWhiteSpace -> (bool) Will clean up the white space in your code.
 This is default to true.
 - normalizeWhiteSpaceConfig -> (object) Will be used to over ride the default config.
 For more information go [here](https://prismjs.com/plugins/normalize-whitespace/).
-- classses -> custom css classes for the pre element.
+- classes -> custom css classes for the pre-element.
-- You can also pass any props or styles in the component and it will be applied to the pre element.
+- You can also pass any props or styles in the component and it will be applied to the pre-element.